Supervisor Responsibilities (Supervisors of employees living/working in PA)

 - Consult with the Office of Human Resources (HR) for guidance on use of benefit days if the employee is released to return to work within the seven (7) day waiting period.

-- Follow appropriate HR guidelines, policies or procedures if the employee misses time from work and/or returns to work after being off duty.
+- Follow appropriate HR guidelines, policies, procedures and Employee Record/Time Card completion if the employee misses time from work and/or returns to work after being off duty.

 - Misses at least one day of work because of the work injury/illness, and provide:

 - Date of the last shift worked and paid

 - Return to work date

 - Cooperate fully with the claim investigation process.

 - Notify WorkPartners of any issues or problems with the employee’s claim and/or return to work efforts.